citation-file-format/ruby-cff/README.md

 This library provides a Ruby interface to manipulate CITATION.cff files.
 The primary entry points are the Model and File classes.

-See the [CITATION.cff documentation](https://citation-file-format.github.io/) for more details.
+See the [CITATION.cff documentation](https://citation-file-format.github.io/) for more details about the Citation File Format.

+See the [full API documentation](https://citation-file-format.github.io/ruby-cff/) for more details about Ruby CFF.

 ### Quick start